Tools

 composeApp/src/androidMain/.../sandbox/SandboxFiles.kt |

-Path translation, FileProvider open helper shared with the file browser |
+Path translation, MIME resolution, text-vs-binary reads, streamed imports, and the FileProvider open helper — all shared with the file browser |

 androidApp/src/main/res/xml/file_paths.xml |